 As a composer, Frederic Voorn has been active since 2005 and his works, written for different settings, are performed regularly.
 In 2005, his piano cycle Pièces simples et naturelles appeared and also a short orchestral work titled: Ezra’s Journey.
 The following year he composed his String Quartet, that was premiered in 2008 in America and two years later was performed for the first time in The Netherlands by the Ad Libitum Quartet.
 For the chamber choir Babylon, he has written several works, such as the Zwei Goethe Lieder from 2009, the song Die Gedanken sind Frei from 2012 and the madrigal Zefiro torna, written in 2014 on a poem by the Italian Renaissance poet Ottavio Rinuccini.
 In 2015 the piano suite La forêt perdue was premiered and in 2017 his Piano Sonata and the Piano Concerto.
 At the moment he is working on an opera about Sergei Diaghilev.

 Frederic Voorn studied piano at the conservatories of Amsterdam and Utrecht with Jan Marisse Huizing, Jan Wijn and Hakon Austbö.
-After receiving his Diploma Performing Arts he continued his studies in London with Peter Feuchtwanger and in Moscow with Lev Naumov and Youri Levin.
-Frederic Voorn is artistic advisor to the Festival Winteravonden aan de Amstel, the Geelvinck Pianoforte Festival and he is a member of the Board of the Franz Liszt Kring.
-He lives in Amsterdam, is married and has two sons.
+After receiving his performing arts degree he continued his studies in London with Peter Feuchtwanger and in Moscow with Lev Naumov and Youri Levin.
+Frederic Voorn lives in Amsterdam, is married and has two sons.